 We found that tasters unanimously preferred the versions of no-knead bread with slightly more salt, 1½ teaspoons instead of the original 1¼ tsp.
 There’s more to this than making the bread a touch saltier.
-Salt improves flavor in bread by altering the balance of flavors.
-It slows yeast activity, giving enzymes time to break down starches that contribute sweet notes to the bread’s flavor and improve browning.
-Increasing the salt helps balance the sour flavors created by the long fermentation with round, sweet notes.
+Salt improves flavour in bread by altering the balance of flavours.
+It slows yeast activity, giving enzymes time to break down starches that contribute sweet notes to the bread’s flavour and improve browning.
+Increasing the salt helps balance the sour flavours created by the long fermentation with round, sweet notes.

 A Bit of Whole Grain